Why Vision Boards Alone Don’t Work

 A good 12-week goal might be something like “I will make 30 prospecting calls every day.”
 A bad 12-week goal would look like “I will add $10,000 to my bottom line in 12 weeks.”

 Do you see how you can control the first one completely while the second one depends on a variety of factors outside of your control?
 When you give yourself goals you can control — because there are actions you could definitely take — then you give yourself a real sense of accomplishment every day.
 This helps you to keep moving forward with persistence and grit when things feel tough — because they will end up feeling tough.
 It’s part of making big, audacious goals happen.

 Though it's exciting and motivating to put together a vision board, doing the hard work of mapping out exactly how you'll get there is the difference between entrepreneurs who succeed and those who do not.

 The Magic of Short-term Action Plans Plus Long-Term Vision

 When you combine a short-term action plan that you get by doing what’s outlined above with a vision board then you can often hit on some real magic.
 The vision of the board can help keep you going when you don’t feel like it and the action plan will give you those turn by turn directions that you need to get there.

-Vision boards aren’t bunk, they can work.
+The bottom line is vision boards aren’t bunk — they can work.
 But they only work when we put in the nitty-gritty effort every single day to make your visions come true.